 DWP is committed to taking practical steps to tackle recruitment and progression barriers and increasing the diversity of our workforce.
 DWP was an early signatory of the Business in the Community’s Race at Work Charter and has also been recognised for its work on gender equality via their Times Top 50 Employers for Women campaign.

 Stonewall acknowledges DWP as a Diversity Champion in recognition of our work to promote supportive work environments for our lesbian, gay, bisexual and trans (LGBT) colleagues.
 We measure our progress on LGBT inclusion through regular participation in and feedback from the Stonewall Workplace Equality Index.

 We externally measure our progress on improving our socio-economic diversity through participation in the Social Mobility Employer Index to ensure all colleagues irrespective of their background have the support needed to progress their careers.

 The Equality Act 2010 applied a Public Sector Equality Duty (PSED) to public bodies.
 The Equality Duty requires public authorities to have due regard to the need to eliminate discrimination, advance equality of opportunity and foster good relations.
 In addition, many public bodies, including the DWP, have specific duties under the act.

 - equality objectives

-As a public authority, we are required to publish, at least annually, relevant, proportionate information demonstrating its compliance with the Equality Duty under the Equality Act 2010.
+As a public authority, we must publish, at least annually, relevant, proportionate information demonstrating our compliance with the Equality Duty.
 This replaces the previous requirement to publish equality schemes.

-DWP is required to set specific, measurable equality objectives at intervals of not less than 4 years from April 2012.
-The DWP equality objectives cover the equality issues that affect its customers and employees.
+DWP is required to set specific, measurable equality objectives at intervals of not less than 4 years.